If you intend to work your way through this article, go here for the version-controlled source.

 You could probably go into “Individual Components” and install “C++ CMake tools for Windows” and “Windows 11 SDK” only, but the entire “Workload” is only 1.75GB and it’s not worth the hassle to figure out what you need and what you don’t.

-There’s also a way, I’m sure to Use command-line parameters to install Visual Studio, but I’m not too proud to use the gui installer.
+There’s also a way, I’m sure, to Use command-line parameters to install Visual Studio, but I’m not too proud to use the gui installer.

 Install Lazygit

 This step is optional, but Lazygit is fun and cool and useful.
 Like all Git interfaces, it’s got issues—as I write this, 666 open issues—but don’t let the open issues put you off.
-As I said (and if you’ll excuse a little fun with the coincidence), it’s the nature of the beast—which may be a big part of the reason you’re installing Vim in the first place (fewer interfaces).
+As I said (and if you’ll excuse a little fun with the coincidence), it’s the nature of the interface beast—which may be a big part of the reason you’re installing Vim in the first place (fewer interfaces).

 winget install JesseDuffield.lazygit --source winget